SetProtocol/STIPS/STIPS/STIP-002.md

 ## Recommendation
 The off-chain split/route combo satisfies the most requirements out of all the proposed solutions.
 It allows us to select between using Uniswap V3 or a V2/Sushi split off-chain, which saves the gas of receiving the Uniswap V3 quote on-chain.
 Utilizing different max trade sizes for Uniswap V3 and V2 still allows us to potentially open up the rebalancing functions publicly in the future.

+Implementing this strategy requires two different changes.
+First, the FlexibleLeverageStrategyAdapter must be updated to allow for selecting between different exchanges for rebalances.
+This requires adding a view-only function that informs the keeper bots which exchange to use, adding different max trade sizes for each available exchange, and adding a parameter to each rebalancing function that specifies which exchange to use.
+The second change will be to write a periphery UniSushiSplitter contract which splits trades into the optimal Uniswap V2 / Sushiswap percentages utilizing the equations derived in the earlier sections of this STIP.
+A new exchange adapter will be written to connect with this periphery exchange contract.

 ## Table

 | Strategy | Optimistic Split/Route Combo | On-chain Split/Route combo | Off-chain Split/Route combo |